-- for each value of SNR, perform a grid search for the best values of alpha in the [0,1] interval and record the ones that led to performance improvement (in our experiments, we used 0 dB, 5 dB, 10 dB, 15 dB and 20 dB). - for a given SNR, there are several values of α that lead to performance improvement, but we keep only one.
+- for each value of SNR, perform a grid search for the best values of α in the (0,1) interval and record the ones that lead to a performance improvement (in our experiments, we used 0 dB, 5 dB, 10 dB, 15 dB and 20 dB). - For a given SNR, there can be several values of α that lead to a performance improvement, but we keep only one.
 After several tests, we decided to choose a weighted average, given by: